hashicorp/terraform-website/content/source/docs/enterprise/install/uninstall.html.md

 ### Airgapped

-If the system cannot reach [releases.hashicorp.com][releases]:
+If the system cannot reach [install.terraform.io][install]:

-1. [Download the uninstall script][uninstall link] from a machine that has access to [releases.hashicorp.com][releases], and upload the script to the Terraform Enterprise server.
+1. [Download the uninstall script][uninstall link] from a machine that has access to [install.terraform.io][install], and upload the script to the Terraform Enterprise server.

 2. From a shell on your instance, run `sudo bash uninstall.sh`.

-## When to contact support

-If you have any questions about this process or the script, or run into any issues, please contact [support][support] for assistance.

 [uninstall-prompt]: ./assets/uninstall-prompt.png